Cyber Risk Monitoring: Steps to Take Now

 Share:

-The past year has seen an influx of ransomware attacks on prominent businesses, large-scale government breaches, and hacks of critical infrastructure.
-While globalization has brought about unprecedented economic gains, it has also complicated business resilience and risk management for most organizations.
+In recent years, we have seen an influx of ransomware attacks on prominent businesses, large-scale government breaches, and critical infrastructure hacks.
+While globalization has brought unprecedented economic gains, it has complicated most organizations' business resilience and risk management.

-Building a practical cyber risk monitoring program can help to identify security exposures in your supply chain, ensure regulatory compliance, and reduce the risk of severe disruptions from third-party vendors.
+A practical cyber risk monitoring program can help identify security exposures in your supply chain and business operations, ensure regulatory compliance, and reduce the risk of severe disruptions from third-party vendors.

 What Is Cyber Risk Monitoring?

 Cyber risk monitoring is the practice of regularly evaluating third-party vendors to ensure that their cybersecurity policies align with best practices and don't pose an unacceptable risk to your organization.
-Cyber risk monitoring is a piece of a broader third-party monitoring program.
+It is part of a broader third-party monitoring program.

 Organizations monitor their vendors based on various criteria, including financial health, ESG risks, and contract performance.
 Monitoring vendors for cybersecurity risk typically consists of several constituent elements to include: